The Children's Encyclopædia: Editions

 The Children's Encyclopædia sold 800,000 copies in 12 editions before being extensively revised in the early 1920s.
 The new 59-part, 7,412-page, 10-volume series debuted in October 1922 as The Children's Encyclopedia, the digraph having been dropped, and went through 14 editions by 1946 under the imprint of The Educational Book Co.
 Translations appeared in France, Italy, Spain, Brazil and China.

 New editions of the encyclopaedia continued after Mee's death in 1943; the final, much revised, edition, still entitled Arthur Mee's Children's Encyclopedia, appeared in 1964.

 While the encyclopaedia itself did not carry any copyright or publishing dates, clues are present in the title used and the colour and design on the cover as to the approximate age of a complete collection.
 The initial release of The Children's Encyclopædia featured the spelling "Encyclopædia" and was initially an eight-volume collection, bound in brown.
 All other revisions used the spelling "Encyclopedia" and were a ten-volume collection.
 1920 versions have blue binding.
 By the 1940s the binding is brown in colour, and displays a flaming torch on each book's spine.
 By the 1950s, the binding is red.
 There is also at least one green bound version that dates from the 1920s.
 One edition with a red binding and art deco patterning on the spine dates to the mid 1930s.

 In the mid-1960s the Library of Congress reported only the 1925 edition in 10 volumes and another edition in 1953, though a 1960 printing under the Waverley Book Company imprint was recorded as being the 28th edition.
 It was apparently also published under the names Harmsworth's Children's Encyclopedia and Mee's Children's Encyclopedia.

 The set was bought out by the Grolier Society in 1963, when it was announced that the encyclopaedia would be phased out by 1970.

 Kashmir riots

 In May 1973 riots occurred in Jammu and Kashmir, India, in an area where the Jamaat-e-Islami was gaining influence, sparked by the discovery that an illustration contained in The Book of Knowledge, which had been stored in a local library for decades, portrayed the Archangel Gabriel dictating portions of the Quran to Muhammad.
 Muslims offended by a visual depiction of Muhammad caused riots which left four dead and over a hundred wounded.
-The sale of the encyclopedia was then banned, although it was already out of print by that time.
+The sale of the encyclopaedia was then banned, although it was already out of print by that time.